INNOVINATI/microwler/docs/scraping.md

 }
 ```

-To retrieve data after running the crawler (i.e. directly from a script) you can use
+Retrieve data after running the crawler (i.e. directly from a script) with `crawler.results`

-- `crawler.data` : will return a list of `dict`s containing the URL and `data` of every page
-- `crawler.pages`: will return a list of `Page` objects (similar to what's shown above)
+If you want to retrieve a list of cached pages you can use `crawler.cache`